 During the Q & A in a speech in May, a participant asked if Boeing’s CEO should be fired.
 The Barometer’s response, “I am mystified as to what the board [of Boeing] is thinking.
 He needs to go.”

 Those who preside over the missteps at any company cannot buy credibility with customers or regulators.
 They were there.
 They are responsible, and they lack moral authority to assure.
-When a conintuing CEO seems to only exacerbate the problems in their idea of crisis management REALLY need to go.
+When a continuing CEO seems to exacerbate the problems as their idea of crisis management, they REALLY need to go.